 Another advantage of you and your partner saving together is that it gets you used to living on a budget and also used to putting some money away each week/ month.
 If your next big expense will be buying a property, saving for your new family or a major holiday, this method already gets you into the mindset of saving.

 - Disclaimer: Please note that we are not a financial institution.
-The information provided is practical advice we have provided to our clients as a general guide.
+The information provided is practical advice we have provided to our clients as a general guide only.
+The information contained on this website is general in nature and does not take into account your personal situation.
+You should consider whether the information is appropriate to your needs, and where appropriate, seek professional advice from a financial adviser.